the best Coffee

 That is Our Mission: to get premium coffee in more hands.

-Only then can you truly feel and taste the difference.
+Only then can you truly see, smell, and taste the difference.
 It's quite an experience.

-We have and will continuously hyperlink the bullet points above to published resources, as they clarify and qualify these challenges with a more broad view.
+We have and will continuously hyperlink the bullet points above to published resources, as they clarify and qualify these challenges with a broad viewpoint.